ToborWinner/toborwinner.github.io/src/posts/2-road-to-nix-nix-laziness/index.md

 in res.b
 ```

-We are passing `myFunc`'s "future output" to itself, yet it works and
+We are passing `myFunc`'s "future output" to itself as an argument, yet it works
-successfully evaluates to `2`{.nix}!
+and successfully evaluates to `2`{.nix}!
 Let's use our mental model once again:

 1. The result is `res.b`{.nix}, for which we need to evaluate `res.b`{.nix}.